IMONST 1 REGISTRATION IS NOW OPEN!

 - Time: 2.5 hours.

-- The participants in the Primary, Junior, and Senior categories will receive different papers, and the rankings are done separately for all categories.
+- The participants in the Beginner, Pioneer, Junior, and Senior categories will receive different papers, and the rankings are done separately for all categories.

 - There are 30 problems in total.
 There will be Malay and English versions of the problem.